sapfluxnet/sapfluxnetr/cran-comments.md

 * Modified doc examples to avoid (when possible) wrapping in \dontrun:

-  - All \dontrun blocks have been removed or substituted by \donttest
+  - All \dontrun blocks remaining refers to examples that will fail as they need a folder containing the data, provided by the user.
+    Nevertheless, these functions have been tested in the test units.

-  - All the \donttest blocks that still appear in the examples are beacuse one or both of the following reasons:
+  - All the \donttest blocks remaining in the examples are to avoid spend more than 5 seconds per .md file.
+They have been tested with R CMD check --run-donttest returning no ERRORs or WARNINGs or NOTEs

-      1. They don't fit in 5 seconds.
-      2. They need the user to supply a folder containing the sapfluxnet downloaded data.

-    But nevertheless, these functions had been tested in the test units.

-  - \dontshow blocks have been added when possible to tests these examples
+  - Toy examples have been added when needed or possible

-  - toy examples have been added when possible
+  - Examples added to the functions when needed or possible

 ## Test environments